reesericci/heroku-united/README.md

 ## Demo

 A fully functional demo is available at [demo.united.obl.ong](https://demo.united.obl.ong)!

+> [!WARNING]
-All data resets every 30 minutes on the hour and at the 30-minute mark.
+> All data resets every 30 minutes on the hour and at the 30-minute mark.

 <a class="ui basic labeled button" href="https:///demo.united.obl.ong">Open demo! ↗</a>